Approximation of conformal mappings and novel applications to shape recognition of planar domains: Smooth harmonic conjugate functions and their combinatorial counterparts.

-It is therefore important to understand which domains in the Euclidean plan satisfy the hypothesis of Theorem~\ref{th:exist}.
+It is therefore important to understand which domains in the Euclidean plane satisfy the hypothesis of Theorem~\ref{th:exist}.
 Indeed, general sufficient conditions can be described in terms of local properties of the boundary (see for instance \cite[Proposition 5.13]{Tay}).

-\begin{Thm}[Lebesgue] The Dirichlet boundary value problem (\ref{de:strong0}) is solvable for arbitrary assigned continuous boundary value values if every component of the complement of the domain consists of more than a single point. \end{Thm}
+\begin{Thm}[Lebesgue] The Dirichlet boundary value problem (\ref{de:strong0}) is solvable for arbitrary assigned continuous boundary values if every component of the complement of the domain consists of more than a single point. \end{Thm}

-For the applications of this paper, the following corollary is essential. \begin{Cor} Let $\Omega$ be a Jordan domain, then the Dirichlet boundary problem (\ref{de:strong0}) is solvable in $\Omega$ for arbitrary continuous boundary values. \end{Cor} The (strong) maximum principle (see for instance, \cite{Chi}) implies that a strong solution is unique.
-For $\Omega={\mathcal A}$ a polygonal planar annulus, we can therefore make the following
+For the applications of this paper, the following corollary is essential. \begin{Cor} Let $\Omega$ be a Jordan domain, then the Dirichlet boundary problem (\ref{de:strong0}) is solvable in $\Omega$ for arbitrary continuous boundary values. \end{Cor} The (strong) maximum principle (see for instance \cite{Chi}) implies that a strong solution is unique.
+Therefore, in the special case studied in the this paper, where $\Omega={\mathcal A}$ is a planar annulus (with polygonal or even continuous boundary), we make the following:

 \begin{Def} We call $u\in C^{2}({\mathcal A})\cap C^{0}(\bar{\mathcal A})$ the strong solution of the Dirichlet boundary value problem of the Laplace equation, if

 \end{Def}